 Course overviewUniformed Services Level 3 City of Bristol College

-The Uniformed Services Extended Diploma is a two-year, full-time course with a Diploma awarded after completion of the first year.
+The Level 3 Uniformed Services Diploma is a one-year, full-time course, that can be topped up in the second year to an Extended Diploma on successful completion of the first year.

-This course will prepare you to join a variety of public services.
-This includes the police, the fire service and the military.
+This course will prepare you to join a variety of public services, including the police, the fire service and the military.
 You will gain insight into the roles, responsibilities and associated standards and skills which public services demand.

 This course will also prepare you to access higher-level learning in a related field.